"Graphite" Chalk Paint® by Annie Sloan

 Reminiscent of Gun Metal.

 Graphite is a soft black – which I like to compare to a dark slate color!
 It is made with purplish blues, browns, and is not completely black.
 When waxed with Annie’s Dark Wax- the color becomes even more richer and warm.
 This is a popular color, especially when I am detailing a piece with vintage typography.
 I receive a lot of emails about this color.
 First- I want to clearly state again – this is NOT black.
-It is a rich color – close to being a dark slate, or think …dark pencil lead.
+It is a rich color – close to being a slate, or think …dark pencil lead.
+Depending on the orientation of the surface painted- it can appear darker or lighter.
 It does have depth and interest- and clearly plays wonderfully with other pieces painted in a true black.
 When decorating a room- try to avoid the whole “Matchy-matchy” approach.
 Layer texture, patterns and hues of color….including various shades of “black.”
+This may be a new concept for some of you- but please trust me – it will look fantastic!
 Just because you have a “black” piece- does not mean you need everything else black.
 In fact- next time you are in a showroom of furniture- look at a room set up with ALL of the same black pieces…it can become quite …plain …and gives minimal interest….it does not provide as much visual depth as a room with varied pieces.
 But- to clarify- Graphite is not black.
 Using Dark Wax over Graphite richens it significantly and you may want to consider this as an option.

 Consider reading this post here to learn more about making Graphite or any Chalk Paint™ color deeper in intensity by using Dark Wax.